 Honsha brings tremendous experience to our team as we start up our Lean Institute in Guadalajara.

-I really enjoyed having the opportunity once again to attend Sammy’s seminar at the 5th National Lean Forum in Joinville.
-As always he has done an excellent presentation in a creative and didactic way and with many examples from who really knows from experience the subject matter in everyday life.
-Congratulations Sammy!
+I really enjoyed having the opportunity once again to attend [Honsha’s] seminar at the 5th National Lean Forum in Joinville.
+As always, they have done an excellent presentation in a creative and didactic way and with many examples as a result of really knowing from experience the subject matter in everyday life.
+Congratulations!

 The training met my expectations.
 I was especially pleased with Sergio Onizuka’s approach, demonstrating interest in customizing the training terminology based on the concepts we use in our organization.

-I was extremely amazed by how easily Sammy Obara can teach the lean methodology, concepts and techniques.
+I was extremely amazed by how easily [Honsha] can teach the Lean methodology, concepts, and techniques.
 This makes learning so interesting and alive.
-The training was very effective, the didactic was perfect, all our questions were eliminated and our goals were completely fulfilled.
+The training was very effective, the didactic was perfect, all our questions were eliminated, and our goals were completely fulfilled.

 I worked with Darril several years ago and immediately thought of him when my department was considering training.
 Darril was able to easily relate to Toyota members through a deep understanding of the Toyota Way and use of common terminology.
 The participants were immediately engaged and open to the message.
 He was also able to reinforce messages from upper management without appearing rehearsed or prompted through sharing his own personal stories.
 Overall, our training was a success and I heard only good comments from the participants.

-After 2 years working with HONSHA in manufacturing and logistics areas we ‘ve decided to start Lean transformation in administrative areas.
+After two years of working with Honsha in manufacturing and logistics areas, we’ve decided to start Lean transformation in administrative areas.
 We’ve been achieving great results, reducing process lead time and waste that results in cost reduction.

 Maybe you remember why I was asking you in the beginning of the project for Sammy’s visit to us.
-It’s obvious that Sammy is not just an expert of Lean and a great person, but also charismatic leader, that people want to follow.
+It’s obvious that Sammy is not just an expert of Lean and a great person, but also charismatic leader who people want to follow.
 Personally I am very happy by having an opportunity working with you, Carlos and Sammy.
 Overall the visit was very good.
-The best part was about mid assessment and leadership training together.
-What we really liked is that it was not just theory, but also the examples coming from our factory.
-Management team started think more about gemba and waste elimination.
+The best part was about mid-assessment and leadership training together.
+What we really liked is that it was not just theory, but the examples came from our factory.
+Management team started think more about Gemba and waste elimination.

 Darril is a great resource.
-He is knowledgable, energetic and is a very good communicator.
-Darril is a good listener as well and showed flexibility in accepting and changing some of the messages to better adopt Mars Principles.
-His cooperation was greatly appreciated by me and the presentation he gave was absolutely spot on… In summary, He delivered very well on the desired outcomes that were proposed.
+He is knowledgeable, energetic, and is a very good communicator.
+Darril is a good listener, as well, and showed flexibility in accepting and changing some of the messages to better adapt to Mars Principles.
+His cooperation was greatly appreciated by me and the presentation he gave was absolutely spot on.
+In summary, he delivered very well on the desired outcomes that were proposed.

 The workshop with the site leadership once again confirmed that Honsha associates transfer the profound knowledge in a very focused and comprehensible way.

 I would like to thank Honsha for your support during the last year.
-Your company’s time and resource invested into Mars Petcare Supply was really outstanding.
-I would like to say that John Cottam continues the great work started by Patrick and gives us further and deeper insight into lean understanding.
-We are becoming more and more self-sufficient in lean and this is what we wanted to achieve when we started and when you visited us for the first time.
+Your company’s time and resources invested into Mars Petcare Supply was really outstanding.
+I would like to say that John Cottam continues the great work started by Patrick and gives us further and deeper insight into Lean understanding.
+We are becoming more and more self-sufficient in Lean and this is what we wanted to achieve when we started and when you visited us for the first time.

 The selection process to choose Honsha Associates as our senseis took a detailed evaluation of four consulting firms that were interested in helping us continue our Lean jouney, started in 2002.